 V-Dem never confirms nor denies the identities of Country Experts in any form.
 This rule is applied to all Country Experts taking part in the V-Dem project, with only one exception for the historical Country Experts.
 Given the lower political sensitivity of coding the pre-1900 period, the above-described risks to experts, generally, do not apply.
-Hence, the Historical Country Experts were given the option to be publicly acknowledged as the expert for their country, or to remain anonymous, some of their contact information is available through the v-dem website.
+The Historical Country Experts were therefore given the option to be publicly acknowledged as the expert for their country or to remain anonymous.
+If an expert chose to be publicly acknowledged, some of their contact information has been made available through the V-Dem website.